 “The informality of family life is a blessed condition that allows us all to become our best while looking our worst.”
 Marge Kennedy

-The exhaustion and daily sense of failure would cause me to lose patience with everyone, especially my son.
-And without a partner, there was no one to tap me out during my own little “parent meltdowns”.
-(Love and support aside, I would argue “the tap out” is one of the most important roles for a father- and if you know, you know!)
+And a lot of that was my own doing.
+With unrealistic expectations for myself, I felt the constant pressure of too much to do with too little energy.
+The exhaustion and daily sense of failure would cause me to lose my patience with everyone, especially my son.
+And without a father in the house, there was no one to tap me out during my own little “parent meltdowns”.
+Love and support aside, I would argue “the tap out” is one of the most important roles for a father- and if you know, you know!

-My son used the potty for the first time while I was at work.
-I got a text with a picture of my son beaming with pride, pointing to the pee pee.
-It was a bitter sweet moment.
-I was so proud of him and wished I could have been there for our big win.
+My son used the potty for the first time while I was at work- I got a text with a picture of my son beaming with pride, pointing to the pee pee.
+It was a bitter sweet moment- I was so proud of him and wished I could have been there for our big win.
 That night we celebrated with cake.
 It wasn’t long before peeing in the potty became a way of life.
 But everyone knows the concept really solidifies with pooping in the potty (pun intended).
 I tried everything to sell him on the idea, but he wasn’t buying it.

+Then one night, while I was jamming to No Doubt and making Bolognese, my son came running in the kitchen yelling “I went potty mom!”
+He proudly escorted me to the bathroom, and when I looked down- there it was!
+He finally pooped in the potty, and I was there for the milestone.
+I started jumping and cheering, and then so did he.
 But almost instantly, my heart sunk because his father wasn’t there- in fact, no one was there.
-Suddenly, sharing the workload didn't seem as valuable as sharing the journey.
-In that moment, I realized I’d rather have a partner for the high fives and kisses, than the tap outs.
+I always imagined raising a child with someone and sharing all the moments, and I realized I’d rather have a partner for the high fives and kisses, than the tap outs.
 I quickly got my emotions in check , picked up my son, and started jumping and cheering with him in my arms, while "I'm Just A Girl" played in the background.